wjlevan/craigslist-to-csv/README.md

 SF Craigslist Cars/Trucks Search Tool

-This web application scrapes craigslist by the specified make/model and returns results based on post parameters.  <br />
+This web application scrapes craigslist by the specified make/model and returns results based on listing parameters.  <br />
 Results can be downloaded in .csv format.

 Results returned: <br />